Many moms struggle to take pictures indoors, which is frustrating because cute moments still happen inside, obviously!

 - You can choose to crop the window our or keep it in.
 This depends on if you and the subject are the same distance away from the window, or who is closer.
 Sometimes it’s interesting to include the subject’s reflection if it’s visible.

 - The subject’s angle to the window determines how much of a shadow you’ll see on their face.
 Instead of angling them 90 degrees to the window, having them twist more/less will adjust how much light and shadow you see.
 You can drastically change the feeling of the image with subtle angle shifts.
-You can see this in the picture below, with two subjects – see how the light changes based on the angle?
+Look for this in the picture of two children below – the light is different on their faces, depending on their angle.

 - If you’re bothered by shadows that are darker than you’d like, you might want to consider a simplified version of the Loop Lighting technique with the tutorial below.